letyang23/letyang23/README.md

 - 👋 Hi, I’m @letyang23
 - 👀 I’m interested in Artificial Intelligence, Software Development, and Data Science
-- 🌱 I’m currently an undergraduate student in Computer Science at University of California, Davis
+- 🌱 I’m currently an undergraduate student major in Computer Science at University of California, Davis
 - 💞️ I’m looking to collaborate on anything relate to Computer Science
 - 📫 How to reach me: email me yangletian0309@gmail.com / letyang@ucdavis.edu